Difference Between X-Ray, MRI, Ultrasound, and CT Scan

 How long does a CT scan take?

-Are there any risks associated with X-ray imaging?
+There any risks associated with X-ray imaging?

 Follow Us on Facebook – @arthdiagnostics